yash-raj202134/RetentiveGuard/README.md

 <br><br><br>
 ![](image.jpeg)
+## Objectives
+The primary goal of RetentiveGuard is to enhance academic integrity by providing educators and institutions with a tool to verify the originality of student essays.
+The system aims to:

+- Detect Authorship: Accurately determine whether an essay was written by a student or an LLM.
+- Enhance Fairness: Ensure that all students are evaluated based on their own work, promoting fairness in academic assessment.
+- Support Educators: Provide teachers and professors with a reliable tool to help in the grading process and reduce instances of academic dishonesty.
 ## Features

 - **Essay Prompt Analysis**: Detects essays written in response to specific prompts, understanding their content and context.